 Have you ever experienced that annoying “hair-raising experience” when your hair rubs against a wool sweater?
 This is because of static hair.
 So, how does hair get static?
-Your hair consists of electrons that make it the ideal conductor of static electricity.

 What is Static Hair?

 Static hair refers to hair that has become charged with static electricity.
 This causes individual strands to stand away from the scalp and repel from each other.
 It occurs when your hair picks up an excess of positive electrical charges and decides to defy gravity.

 Result?
 Frizzy and unruly appearance, with hair standing on end or flying in different directions.
 You can practically feel the buzz when you run your fingers through it.
 You may even face a styling struggle!
 Brushing becomes a battle, and styling turns into a full-blown war.